endojs/endo/demo/README.md

 multiple sources send messages to a common recipient, those messages will be interleaved in some nondeterminisic fashion that depends upon the arrival
 times: that ordering can be used as a clock.

+The demo page has two flavors: by changing the URL slightly, the attacker can be allowed or denied access to ``Date.now()``.
+This makes it easy to demonstrate the success or failure of a timing-based attack.

 The first version of this demo implemented ``delayMS()`` with a Promise that resolved at some point in the future (via a ``setTimeout()`` callback).
 In